Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Introduction

 In this work, we revisit the clustering properties of the CatWISE2020 quasar sample.
-To this end, we present a consistent parameterisation of general low multipole templates with a number of advantages (Section~\ref{sec:lowmultipoles}).
+To this end, we present a consistent parameterisation of general low multipole templates that has a number of advantages (Section~\ref{sec:lowmultipoles}).
 We relate the parameters to angular power spectrum amplitudes, which allows us to assess their detectability given finite source counts (i.e.~shot noise).
 After discussing the catalogue's noise properties we define appropriate likelihoods from which we infer the low multipoles in various combinations, and compute Bayesian evidences for model comparison.
-We then turn to analysing the higher multipoles in the catalogue's angular power spectrum (Section~\ref{sec:clustering}) which enables a data-driven estimation of the possible clustering dipole contribution to the observed quasar dipole.
+We then turn to analysing the higher multipoles in the catalogue's angular power spectrum (Section~\ref{sec:clustering}) which enables a data-driven estimation of the possible local clustering contribution to the observed quasar dipole.

-We confirm that the quasars on small scales are consistent with a $\Lambda$CDM angular power spectrum.
-However, we show that the lowest multipoles ($2 \leq \ell \leq 4$) are \emph{also} consistent with the $\Lambda$CDM expectation -- in fact their powers are consistent with noise and have no significant impact on the dipole.
+We confirm that the angular power spectrum of the quasar distribution on small scales is indeed consistent with the $\Lambda$CDM expectation.
+Howover, the largest scales ($2 \leq \ell \leq 4$) have power consistent with noise and have no significant impact on the dipole.
 This is paralleled in our real-space analysis of power in low multipoles which, in particular, finds no evidence for a significant octupole.
 The dipole itself remains anomalously high and robust to all of the model variations we consider.
-In particular, it is not decreased by an octupole and is affected by less than $5\%$ ($1\sigma$) given a random clustering dipole of angular power predicted by $\Lambda$CDM extrapolated to $\ell=1$.
+In particular, it is not decreased by an octupole and is affected by less than $5\%$ (at $1\sigma$) given the random clustering dipole predicted by the $\Lambda$CDM fit extrapolated to $\ell=1$.